roblieblang/schedule_app/README.md

 #### Frontend

 1. Message @roblieblang to get the `.env` needed for the app to work with Auth0
+  a.
+Place it in the root of the `frontend` directory
 2. Change directory to frontend `cd .\frontend\`
 3. Install dependencies: `npm install`
 4. `npm start`